Which place is cheaper, Hamburg or Bern?

 The summer attracts plenty of travelers to both Bern and Hamburg.
 The family-friendly experiences are the main draw to Bern this time of year.
 Also, many travelers come to Hamburg for the music scene and the family-friendly experiences.

 In July, Bern is generally a little warmer than Hamburg.
-Temperatures in Bern average around 21°C (70°F), and Hamburg stays around 17°C (62°F).
+Daily temperatures in Bern average around 21°C (70°F), and Hamburg fluctuates around 17°C (62°F).

 People are often attracted to the plentiful sunshine in Hamburg this time of the year.
 In Bern, it's very sunny this time of the year.
 Bern usually receives more sunshine than Hamburg during summer.
-At this time of the year, Bern gets 250 hours of sunny skies, while Hamburg receives 207 hours of full sun.
+Bern gets 250 hours of sunny skies, while Hamburg receives 207 hours of full sun in the summer.

 In July, Bern usually receives less rain than Hamburg.
-At this time of the year, Bern gets 63 mm (2.5 in) of rain, while Hamburg receives 82 mm (3.2 in) of rain.
+Bern gets 63 mm (2.5 in) of rain, while Hamburg receives 82 mm (3.2 in) of rain each month for the summer.

 The autumn brings many poeple to Bern as well as Hamburg.
 Many travelers come to Bern for the shopping scene and the natural beauty of the area.
 Also, many visitors come to Hamburg in the autumn for the shopping scene, the music scene, and the natural beauty of the area.

 Bern is a little warmer than Hamburg in the autumn.
-The temperature in Bern is usually 13°C (55°F) in October, and Hamburg stays around 10°C (50°F).
+The daily temperature in Bern averages around 13°C (55°F) in October, and Hamburg fluctuates around 10°C (50°F).

 In the autumn, Bern often gets more sunshine than Hamburg.
 Bern gets 126 hours of sunny skies this time of year, while Hamburg receives 101 hours of full sun.